confluentinc/ksql/docs/syntax-reference.rst

 - Non-persistent queries: SELECT etc

 RUN SCRIPT can also be used from the command line, for instance when writing shell scripts.
-See :ref:`running-ksql-command-line` for more information.
+For more information, see :ref:`running-ksql-command-line`.

 ===============